Courses

 SA.510.125.
 Cryptocurrencies, Money and The Financial System.
 4 Credits.

 This course is for students wishing to explore the world of cryptocurrencies and related fintech innovations.
-The goal of the course is to analyze their characteristics, the enabling technological innovations, their economics and role in modern finance, and potential applications.
-The course begins with the study of the Cryptocurrency Bitcoin and then moves to other cryptocurrencies or crypto platforms such as Ethereum, Solana or Cardano.
-It will also analyze stablecoins and Central Bank digital currencies.
+The goal of the course is to analyze their characteristics, the enabling technological innovations, their economics and role in modern finance, risks and potential applications.
+The course begins with the study of the cryptocurrency Bitcoin and then moves to the second most important crypto platform, Ethereum, and the innovation of smart contracts.
+It will also analyze stablecoins, Central Bank digital currencies and their potential impact on the financial system.
+The course ends with an analysis of some of the developments in DeFi, their risks and potential.
 Students will gain an understanding of the economic, technical and public policy issues associated with blockchain technology, distributed ledgers and smart contracts.
-We will review monetary and exchange rate theory, asset pricing and the workings of the financial system through the lens of cryptocurrencies and related fintech innovations.

 SA.510.126.
 International Economic Policy.
 4 Credits.